 Gamma Rho Lambda (GRL) National Sorority is often referred to as a lesbian sorority, however GRL strives to be inclusive of all members, whether they identify as lesbian, bisexual, ally, transgender, questioning, straight, or with no label.
 GRL is the first all-inclusive, college-based sorority with chapters throughout the United States.
 They are a young sorority, and are slowly expanding their membership and chapters.
-They currently have six active chapters at Arizona State University, San Diego State University, Kansas State University, California State University at Northridge, University of California at Los Angeles, and Purdue University.
-Colonies include State University of New York, Albany; Northern Arizona University, Flagstaff; University of Houston; and University of California at Riverside.
+For a list of current chapters and colonies, please see the Chapters page.

 GRL is always looking for new members to join their existing chapters and enthusiastic students to start chapters on their own campuses.
 GRL also welcomes community members in support of their mission and goals.

 Gamma Rho Lambda, Alpha Chapter, was founded in the Fall of 2003 by 12 original members at Arizona State University in Tempe, Arizona.
 The sorority was established as a social support system for lesbian, bisexual, transgender, and alternative lifestyle-friendly female students.
 Embodying an open and diverse environment for all of its members, the sorority strived to break down barriers between the LGBTQ community and the greater community.